 - Le Havre to Paris takes around 2 hours.

 - Direct access to the D137 to Rennes (44 miles/70 kilometers)

 - Direct access to the northern autoroute into Brittany

 Portsmouth to Cherbourg:

 Brittany Ferries operates luxury ferries to Cherbourg, taking 3 hours on the high speed ferry, 4½ hours during the day and 8 hours overnight.
-On the return it operates a daytime and over night service.

 - Direct access to the E3 and E46 south to Caen (67 miles/108 kilometers)

 Brittany Ferries operates two services from Poole to Cherbourg, operating from March to October.
 The high speed service takes 2½ hours; the longer service takes 4½ hours. operates its luxury boats to Roscoff in Brittany, taking 6 hours during the day and 8 hours overnight.
 Operates up to 2 per day from March to October.

 Plymouth to Roscoff:

 Brittany Ferries operates its luxury boats to Roscoff in Brittany, taking 6 hours during the day and 8 hours overnight.
 There are up to two sailings per day from March to October.